ALT TAGS ON BACKGROUND IMAGES

 DFIR

-Combines incident response with forensic investigations to identify root causes, collect evidence and support legal or compliance requirements.
+Combines incident response with forensic investigation to find root causes, collect evidence and meet legal or compliance requirements.

-While CDW Canada focuses on incident response, we partner with digital forensics and DFIR providers, such as Unit42, Mandiant and CrowdStrike, to deliver comprehensive investigative support when needed.
+CDW Canada focuses on incident response.
+We partner with DFIR specialists like Unit42, Mandiant and CrowdStrike to deliver full investigative support when you need it.

 The NIST Incident Response Lifecycle